-There are two types of Olympic games: the Winter Olympics and Summer Olympics.
+There are two types of Olympic Games: the Winter Olympics and the Summer Olympics.
 The Olympic Games are held every four years with the Summer and Winter Olympics occurring two years apart.
 The Olympic Games have grown over the years, so much so that almost all nations around the world are represented in the games.
-Every year, over 10,000 athletes take part nearly 34 sports divided into nearly 400 events.
+In recent years, over 10,000 athletes take part in nearly 34 sports divided into nearly 400 events.

 Which Continents Have Hosted the Olympics?

-Although major sporting events like the FIFA World Cup, World U18 Championship in Athletics, and the All-African Games have been successfully held in Africa, the Olympic Games has yet to be hosted by any African city.
+Although major sporting events like the FIFA World Cup, World U18 Championship in Athletics, and the All-African Games have been successfully held in Africa, the Olympic Games have yet to be hosted by any African city.
 Several reports have named South Africa as the only country capable of hosting the Games in Africa because it has the necessary infrastructure and resources for such a monumental event.
-However, major weaknesses have been highlighted that would prevent its selection such as “high crime rate.”
+However, major weaknesses have been highlighted that would prevent its selection, such as a high crime rate.

 In 2005, the president of the IOC, Jacques Rogge, encouraged African cities to bid for the 2016 Olympic Games since they stood a high chance of winning if they met the requirement.
 Kenya announced its intention to put its bid for Nairobi but failed to launch a serious bid.
-It is also important to note that Cape Town, South Africa was shortlisted for 2004 Games, the only time an African city came close to hosting the events.
+It is also important to note that Cape Town, South Africa was shortlisted for the 2004 Games.
 However, Athens won the bid.

 The host city is often chosen at least seven years prior to the Games, with the process involving two phases spanning a two-year period.
-The city wishing to host the Games applies or bids through their respective NOC.
+The cities wishing to host the Games apply through their respective National Olympic Committee.
 After a vigorous interview and several inspections of the facilities by the IOC officials, the final cities are shortlisted with the IOC members voting for the host city.
-As at now, the host cities for the next two Winter Olympics and three Summer Olympics have been decided.
+As of now, the host cities for the next two Winter Olympics and three Summer Olympics have been decided.
 Unfortunately, no African city is among the hosts.
 However, Dakar, Senegal has been selected to host the Youth Summer Olympic Games, originally schedule to be held in 2022 but moved to 2026.
 Because of the successful 2010 World Cup Event in South Africa, it is only a matter of time before that country hosts the Olympics as well.